rageh-ai/rageh-ai/README.md

 - 👋 Hi, I’m Ismail Rageh
-- 👀 I’m interested in Data Science and Software Engineering
+- 👀 I’m interested in Software Engineering, Machine Learing, and Cybersecurity.
-- 🌱 I’m currently studying Data Science and Machine Learning
+- 🌱 I’m currently working on leveling up my Cybersecurity knowledge via CTFs, and other CyberSec Wargames.
-- 💞️ I’m looking to collaborate on interesting projects :)
+- 💞️ I’m looking to collaborate on interesting projects, or maybe build a CTF team :)
-- 📫 You can reach me at IRageh@dal.ca
+- 📫 You can reach me at som3arageh@gmail.com

 <!---
 rageh-ai/rageh-ai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.